khulnasoft-lab/design.khulnasoft.com/contents/components/popover.md

 ### When not to use

-- Consider if placing the content within a component is needed at all.
-In many cases the most helpful, and [boring solution](https://handbook.gitlab.com/handbook/values/#boring-solutions), is to have the content inline and visible.
+- Consider if placing the content within a popover is needed at all.
+In many cases the most helpful, and [boring solution](https://handbook.gitlab.com/handbook/values/#boring-solutions), is to have the content inline and visible by default.
 - If you're not providing rich markup or actionable items, consider using a [tooltip](/components/tooltip).
 - If you're displaying critical content needed for users to complete a task, consider using a [modal](/components/modal).
-- If you're displaying supplemental information to the user about an element or item, consider using a [drawer](/components/drawer) or having the content inline and visible by default.
+- If you're displaying supplemental information to the user about an element or item, consider using a [drawer](/components/drawer).

 ### Appearance